 A contribution S4-230390 introduce timing estimation between the pose information and the rendered content for split rendering service use-case.
 The timing information may be used to measure the QoE metric associated with the motion to photon.

 This contribution details the different steps of the split rendering loop to collect and use that timing information in the device and the server.
+We propose to introduce a timestamp (T5), the time information at the output of the Split Rendering Server, used to measure the server processing delay.

 2 Proposed changes